WeihaoHe-cys/WeihaoHe-cys.github.io/projects/converter.md

 labels:
   - JavaScript
   - HTML
-summary: "I developed this website with JavaScript and HTML to convert amount of materials needed to make the spam musubi based on the quantity needed"
+summary: "I developed this website with JavaScript and HTML to convert amount of materials needed to make the spam musubi based on the quantity needed."
 ---

 With the quantity changes, materials quantity will adjust accordingly.